-Here's how a new US protectionist move is backfiring badly on the US solar industry [update]
+Here's how a new US protectionist move is backfiring badly on the US solar industry [Update]

 The US Department of Commerce (DOC) is investigating whether Southeast Asian solar cell manufacturers are using parts made in China that would normally be subject to a tariff.
-Most of the US solar industry asserted that the DOC investigation will devastate their businesses, as they rely on solar module imports to meet growing demand.
+A group of bipartisan senators today joined most of the US solar industry in asserting that the DOC investigation will devastate solar businesses, as they rely on solar module imports to meet growing demand.

+May 2: Twenty-two senators today released a letter to President Joe Biden that calls on him to expedite the DOC’s investigation into solar panels and cells imported from Malaysia, Vietnam, Thailand, and Cambodia.
+The bipartisan group wrote:

+Initiation of this investigation is already causing massive disruption in the solar industry, and it will severely harm American solar businesses and workers and increase costs for American families as long as it continues.

 April 27: According to new analysis, conducted last week and released today by the Solar Energy Industries Association (SEIA), solar installation forecasts for 2022 and 2023 are being cut by 46% due to the DOC investigation.
 The case will result in a drop of 24 gigawatts (GW) of planned solar capacity over the next two years, which is more solar than the industry installed in all of 2021.